mohitpai/journey-optimizer.en/help/using/campaigns/content-experiment.md

 hidefromtoc: yes
 exl-id: bd35ae19-8713-4571-80bc-5f40e642d121
 ---
-# Create a Content experiment {#content-experiment}
+# Create a content experiment {#content-experiment}

 >[!AVAILABILITY]
 >
->The Content experiment feature is currently only available for a set of organizations (Limited Availability).
+>The **Content Experiment** feature is currently only available for a set of organizations (Limited Availability).
 For more information, contact your Adobe representative.

+Use Journey Optimizer Content Experiment to define multiple delivery treatments.
+The audience of interest is randomly allocated to each treatment in order to determine which one performs best with respect to the metric of interest.
+You can choose to vary the email’s content, subject, or sender.

 >[!NOTE]
 >
->Before using content experiment, make sure that your reporting configuration is set for your custom datasets.
+>Before starting with Content Experiment, make sure that your reporting configuration is set for your custom datasets.
 Learn more in [this section](reporting-configuration.md).

-The Content experiment feature allows you to define multiple delivery treatments.
-The audience of interest is randomly allocated to each treatment in order to determine which one performs best with respect to the metric of interest.
-You can choose to vary the email’s content, subject, or sender.

 In the example below, the delivery target has been split into two groups, each representing 45% of the targeted population, and a holdout group of 10%, who will not receive the delivery.